anko/hudkit/readme.md

 but it means no keyboard events.
 Unless you grab the keyboard device, which has its own problems.

+> My currently running Hudkit instance's page is in a weird state that I want
+> to debug, but I forgot to pass the `--inspect` flag, and restarting it would
+> lose its current state.
+What do?

+Send it a `SIGUSR1` signal to open the Web Inspector.

+    killall hudkit --signal SIGUSR1

 ## Related programs

 - [Electron][electron].
 I've heard it's possible to make Electron